ALI-JUTT/alijutt/README.md

-Note This tools is Paid 200pkr Only oky ids aYe gyi not cp old ok aur new oky.
-4no option use krna Bypass kr ky Na Mard hOne ka Saboot na Dyen ShukriYa.❤
+This Tools is Paid 350Pkr

 pkg update